kmykoh97/UbuntuLinux/atom/basicShortcuts.md

-# These are some of my frequently used atom edito hoercut keys.
-They are recorded for my own reference but everyone is free to refer them
+# These are some of my frequently used atom editor shortcut keys.
+They are recorded for my own reference but everyone is free to refer to them

 ## ctrl shift m
 preview markdown language